-In an online and face to face consultation on racism involving young Italians, Lunaria found that a few view racism as cool.28 This idea can be deconstructed through irony or using strong messages: can a slave ship be cool?
+In an online and face to face consultation on racism involving young Italians, Lunaria noted that among them a few view racism as cool.28 This idea can be deconstructed through irony or using strong messages: can a slave ship be cool?
 Is a racist murder cool?
 Can lynching be cool?
 What can be cool and what cannot' be cool?

 A narrative that favors greater reflection on the communication that each one makes online and on the importance of words is another possible strategy.
-Showing the fruits and benefits of intercultural dialogue is another option.